 Go tux shopping with your fiance

-It can be fun going tux shopping with your groomsmen, but it can also be a headache if too many people are involved and giving their opinions.
+It can be fun going tux shopping with your groomsmen, but it can also be a headache, picking a tux, if too many people are involved and giving their opinions.
 For the best experience, go with your fiance for their opinion, which is the most important.
 Or, if you’re leaving your tuxedo and groomsmen styles a surprise, pick your most stylish friend to come with you to offer their advice.

 Pick a tux that makes you feel like you

 There’s nothing wrong with wanting to channel James Bond on your wedding day!
 Ask yourself whose style you admire, whether it’s a film character, celebrity, or a friend.
 Then, find a tux that you think you look good in.
 You may have to try a lot of tuxes or just a few before you find that perfect one.
 When you do, it should reflect you as a person and make you feel confident.
 Your wedding is about you and your soon-to-be spouse, so everything, including what you’re both wearing, should reflect both of you.

 Don’t forget about the weather and dress code

 How you feel in your tux is important, but you should also strive to complement your fiance, as well as the wedding colors or theme you’ve chosen.
 If you’re having an elegant formal wedding, a classic black tux will be more appropriate.
 If your wedding style is country rustic or beach-themed, try picking a tux or suit that will fit that theme.
 And of course, take the weather into account.
 Find lightweight fabrics that won’t make you sweat during your outdoor summer wedding.
 For a winter wedding, keep cool in a three-piece wool tuxedo.